pluralsh/documentation/pages/operations/managing-applications/update-application.md

 ---
 title: Update an Application
-description: How to update an application's version.
+description: How to change an application's version.
 ---

 Updates to Plural applications are applied **automatically** based on a per-application setting.
 This setting supports telling Plural to only upgrade for Stable or Warm releases, as well as disabling automatic upgrades altogether.